West Tilbury: Heritage buildings

 Well House, which overlooks the Green, gives the impression of being an early Victorian residence of yellow stock brick.
 Its interior however, reveals late 15th century timber framing.
 A probable crosswinged hall-house of that period seems subsequently to have been remodelled to a 17th-century building of elongate form.
 This is shown upon Charles Sloane's map of 1742.
 In 1794 it was described in the Sun Fire Assurance ledgers as 'Lath and Plaister and tyled', serving at that period as the rectory house for parson David Evans.
 About 50 years later, its frontage would be cased in with local brick.

 Its origins are possibly very ancient, for in the deeds of Merton College, Oxford is a document of 1272 relating to West Tilbury, to which several local landholders were witness, including 'John of the Well' (de fonte).
 The Saxon word 'well' meant a spring of water, or natural fountain.
 The pond adjacent to Well House is fed by a gravel spring, which is dammed at its south-western end above the small valley.

 Situated to one side of the Memorial Hall, The Schoolhouse is a gabled slate-roofed building of yellow stock brick with red courses, a typical example of late Victorian 'board-school' architecture.
-Currently it stands empty, its final use having been a council depot for storing and repairing grasscutting equipment.
-The iron railed and tarmaced playground looks onto Rectory Road.
+Currently it stands empty, its final use having been a council depot for storing and repairing grass cutting equipment.
+The iron-railed and tarmaced playground looks onto Rectory Road.
 It opened in 1876 with capacity to take 66 children from infant stage through to school-leaver age, an average attendance in the mid-1880s being 55 scholars.
 The 1891 census indicated a considerable gipsy camp had arrived on the West Tilbury common and the presence of this population together with new docks overspill led to the extension of the schoolhouse in 1894.
 In 1913, it was described in the local newspaper as a 'comprehensive' and as late as the 1930s, under the charge of a headmistress and 2 teachers, as many as 118 children were on its register.
 Closure came with Friday, 22 July 1960 when transfer to the newly formed Torrells School, some distance off at Little Thurrock, commenced for seniors, the younger children moving mainly to Chadwell.
 The headteachers' log books are not present in any known public archive – a significant loss to the social story of the village.